firavoyage/blogging/ubuntu.md

   - `*` `off`
 - heroic: file system <!-- remove the nonsensical folder on home -->
   - `*` `off`
+- make zed work with fcitx5
+  - all permission `on`

 ## `gear lever`